An academic revolution: Professors, community members reflect on UB's active political past

 “The students in the ‘60s and ‘70s can teach us that you need to take it a step further,” Markham said.
 “They fought for what they believed in and that is much more powerful in capturing national attention.”

-Editor's note: A previous version of the article incorrectly stated that Bruce Jackson joined the American studies department when he came to UB.
+Editor's note: Previous versions of this article incorrectly stated that Bruce Jackson joined the American studies department when he came to UB and incorrectly referred to the former Norton Union as now-Harriman Hall.

 Isabella Nurt is a staff writer and can be reached at email@example.com.